semillie/future-vehicle-analysis/vehicle_05_featured/README.md

 ```
 -----
 1. How many vehicle options will there be after applying the add-on feature list?
-2. Of that number of vehicle list, how many are from each year?
+2. How many vehicle options does each year offer?
 3. Which manufacturer has the most options for all years combined and each year individually?
 -----